Dr Derek Edyvane

 Profile

 I teach political theory, and specialise in the area of contemporary political philosophy.
 I am particularly interested in issues at the intersection of political theory and everyday life.
-I have written about political community, civic virtue, toleration and justice.
+I have written about political community, civic virtue, citizenship, and civility.

 Before coming to Leeds, I completed my PhD and held a British Academy Postdoctoral Fellowship at the University of York.